 - the procedure for suspension and cancellation of recognition

-- revocation of suspension including time period of cooling period
+- revocation of the suspension including the time period of cooling period

 Conditions for suspension or cancellation of recognition